bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 The framework separates:

 \[
+\boxed{
 S=\text{scale}
+}
 \]

 from:

 \[
+\boxed{
 D=\text{adaptive depth}
+}
 \]

-A single person can operate at high depth:
+A single person may operate at high depth:

 \[
 (S,D)=
 (\text{micro},D_2)
 \]

-by developing systems for self-improvement.
+by developing systems for improving their own learning.

-A large institution can operate at low depth:
+A large institution may operate at low depth:

 \[
 (S,D)=